Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 1/5
+### Fake Clues: 5/5
-**Poor - Needs significant revision**
+**Excellent - Outstanding**

-The fake clues completely fail their criteria.
-They are supposed to strongly point to one of the *incorrect answer choices* ('Pepperoni Pizza' or 'Chicken Alfredo Pasta').
-Instead, both clues describe entirely different categories: a 'rich, decadent dessert' and a 'traditional breakfast dish.'
-Neither of these points to any of the actual wrong choices, thus providing no effective misdirection within the game's options.
+The fake clues are very effective at pointing directly to the incorrect choices without any overlap with the correct answer.
+They are clear and descriptive for the wrong options.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices